sd17spring/sd17spring.github.io/_assignments/final-project.md

 **Project code is worth 40% of the project grade (see code rubric on the [course policy page]({% link _pages/policies.md %}))**

-Project code must be submitted via GitHub by May 5th.
+Project code must be submitted via GitHub by {{site.data.dates.final_deliverables | date: '%B %-d' }}.
 You must include a README describing how to run your code, including any required dependencies (e.g. libraries to install) and any input files ([README rubric]({% link _assignments/final-project/readme-rubric.md %})).